Updated on June 15th, 2021 by Nikolaos Sismanis

 BeiGene, Ltd. (BGNE):

-Despite the uncertainty surrounding BeiGene, the company has developed into a fully-integrated global biotechnology company with operations in China, the United States, Europe, and Australia, and a robust pipeline of pharmaceuticals, strengthening its reputation.
-Nonetheless, BeiGene produces miniature revenues against its $29.4B market cap, indicating that investors are betting heavily on the company’s long-term prospects.
+Despite the uncertainty surrounding BeiGene, the company has developed into a fully integrated global biotechnology company with operations in China, the United States, Europe, and Australia, and a robust pipeline of pharmaceuticals, strengthening its reputation.
+Nonetheless, BeiGene produces miniature revenues against its $31.7 billion market cap, indicating that investors are betting heavily on the company’s long-term prospects.

-Baker Bros trimmed its stake by 12% last quarter, though the fund still owns around 13% of the company.
+Baker Bros held its position steady last quarter, though the fund still owns nearly 13% of the company.

 Incyte Corporation (INCY):